silverstripe/silverstripe-framework/docs/en/00_Getting_Started/01_Installation/How_To/Configure_Nginx.md

 Especially be aware of [accidental php-execution](https://nealpoole.com/blog/2011/04/setting-up-php-fastcgi-and-nginx-dont-trust-the-tutorials-check-your-configuration/ "Don't trust the tutorials") when extending the configuration.
 </div>

-But enough of the disclaimer, on to the actual configuration — typically in `nginx.conf`:
+But enough of the disclaimer, on to the actual configuration — typically in `nginx.conf`.
+This assumes you are running your site configuration with a separate `public/` webroot folder.

 	server {
 		listen 80;
-		root /path/to/ss/folder;
+		root /var/www/the-website/public;

 		server_name site.com www.site.com;